 IVA’s focus on intellectual character transforms the typical teacher-student interaction, student-student interaction, and even teacher-teacher interaction.
 Our model encourages discussion, argument, deep conceptual understanding, and metacognition -- the ability to decide when and how to use a particular problem-solving strategy.
 Our intellectual virtues model also determines our homework, make-up work, and grading policies.

 IVA was founded by a group of parents, educators, and community members who love Long Beach and are passionate about public education.
 Founders and board members include public school teachers, a charter school administrator and social worker, four university professors, a scientist, a university administrator, a marketing and advertising expert, a graphic designer, a human resources expert, a corporate VP, a finance and real estate expert, and an attorney.
+IVA's Founding Class of 2016 Alumni includes 56 Long Beach families who are passionate for education and dedicated to their children's intellectual character formation.
 The opening of IVA was made possible in part by a generous grant from the John Templeton Foundation.

 You can view the public hearing of IVA’s charter petition to the Long Beach Unified School District here.